1. Evenflo Pivot Xpand Modular Stroller

 Adhere to weight recommendations

 This is important so that you do not over-stretch the fabric and over-bear the frame.
 Never put a toddler in a baby seat; forget the stroller, you might injure your baby.
 If for any reason you have a knack that your toddler will be bigger/heavier than most, there are strollers that will accommodate him/her.
 Better spend a few more bucks for high-capacity strollers than breaking the regular ones every 6 months.
 Another area that may require adherence to weight limits is your basket.
-Baskets are very essential when you have to be out with a baby for long.
+Baskets are very essential when you have to be out with a baby for a long.
 Therefore avoid breaking your baskets with overload.

 Mind your wheels